soldierboyug/djrocksug/README.md

 # djrocksug
- online updates
+? select an option
-command
+> revise command
-status updates
+? how should this be revised
-auto status viewers
+> write in scr/index.html